Jimmy Savile: 'Terrible damage' to BBC - Trust chairman

 "It was a very, very difficult baptism of fire for the new director general of the BBC," said Mr Patten.

-"This great tsunami of filth broke over him 11 days into the job."'Enough time'
+"This great tsunami of filth broke over him 11 days into the job."

 Lord Patten, who is chancellor of Oxford University, dismissed claims he did not devote enough time to the BBC.